Skip to main content

 }

-If you need the entities and tags translated in multiple languages, see Multiple Presentation Languages.
+If you need tags and entities translated into more than one language, see Multiple Presentation Languages.

-Knowledge base properties can be returned along with tags and entities.
-The exact set of features is configurable, the example below returns the description for each tag/entity.
+Additional information from the Geneea Knowledge Base can be returned along with tags and entities.
+The specific set of properties is configurable.
+In the example below, the description property is returned for each tag or entity.

 A GKB property has three types of attributes:

 • name: a language-independent identifier.
-There might be multiple properties with the same name (e.g., multiple occupations).
+Multiple properties may share the same name (e.g., several occupation values).

-If a given property does not exist for a particular tag or entity, it is not returned at all.
+If a property is not available for a specific tag or entity, it will not be included in the output.

 "id": "1234",